 keytool -import -trustcacerts -file /path/to/ca/ca.pem -alias CA_ALIAS -keystore $JAVA_HOME/jre/lib/security/cacerts

 The actions on the Keytool should be taken with extreme caution.
-Any incorrect mismatched command may result in some serious problems to your Keystore certificate or other files.
+Any incorrect, mismatched command may result in some serious problems with your Keystore certificate or other files.
 For example, if you mistyped a command which matches the deletion command, your certificate will be deleted from the server or computer.
 So, make sure that everything is typed correctly before proceeding.

 Also, make sure to replace the certificate names and the website addresses which we already mentioned above.
 If you have any questions or doubts regarding any of the above-listed commands in Keytool, feel free to reach us.
 We will always be happy to help you.
 Also, be sure to check out the OpenSSL commands.